Nessy Troubleshooting (Firefox, Chrome and Safari)

 Mac: hold both the ⌘ Cmd and ⇧ Shift keys and then press R (or hold Shift and click the Reload button).

+If this does not solve the problem please see instructions below on how to clear your browsing data for the browsers mentioned above.
 Sometimes clearing a single page is not enough and you need to clean out all the old pages.
 A browser stores information about every website you visit and over time this stored information builds up and makes things slow down.
 After doing this, your browser will have to re-cache every page you visit, so the first time you go to a new page it will be slow, but speed up afterwards.

-In Chrome, from the 'Menu' button in the upper-right corner of the Chrome window, choose 'More Tools' then 'Clear browsing data'.
-Change the time range to 'All Time' and tick the 'Cookies and other site data' and 'Cached images and files' boxes.
+4. Change the time range to 'All Time' and tick the 'Cookies and other site data' and 'Cached images and files' boxes.
 Then click the blue 'Clear data' button.

 Solution 2.
 Update your browser